luisvinicius167/mockstate/README.md

 <img width="260" src="https://raw.githubusercontent.com/luisvinicius167/mockstate/master/img/logo_h_small.png"/>

 Mockstate is a centralized state management for Javascript applications.
-It provides more control of your state application with a simple and efficiently API. <br/>
+It provides more control of your state application with a simple and efficiently API and keep the state safe, when the user connection goes offline the state is saved in localStorage to be picked up when the connection back. <br/>

 ### :information_desk_person: See the [React.js Todo ➞](http://mockstate-react.surge.sh/)<br/>
 [![npm package](https://img.shields.io/badge/npm-0.0.2-blue.svg)](https://www.npmjs.com/package/state)